Philadelphia Vehicle Accident Attorneys

 Motorcyclists can cause crashes, especially when attempting to maneuver around curves at high speeds or when they fail to account for how road conditions affect their driving.
 When operators of all vehicles follow traffic laws and are aware of others around them, they contribute to a safer environment for everyone.

 An auto accident poses a great threat of injury when a pedestrian is involved.
-In 2014, there were nearly 4,000 Pennsylvania pedestrians injured by vehicles and 166 pedestrians died as a result of vehicle accidents.
+In 2022, there were over 3,000 Pennsylvania pedestrians injured by vehicles and 171 pedestrians died as a result of vehicle accidents.
 Most of those injuries happened in daylight, as people were walking, jogging, or simply crossing the street.

 Pedestrians sometimes step into traffic while looking at their cell phone or while otherwise distracted in some way.
 But as long as a pedestrian is less at-fault for a crash than the other party, he could still be entitled to compensation for his injuries.

-In the U.S. in 2010, excluding government and farm vehicles, there were 2.3 million Class 8 trucks – those weighing more than 33,000 pounds – registered for business use, and they logged 99.2 billion miles.
+In the U.S. in 2020, there were 3,123 Class 8 trucks (those weighing more than 10,000 pounds) involved in fatal crashes.
 That’s a lot of heavyweight traffic on the roads, and it doesn’t account for trucks registered outside the U.S. that travel between Canada and Mexico.

 The Bottom Line